kartikeytewari/blog_restful_api/README.md

 <ol>
     <li> Go to the folder where you want to install the application. </li>
     <li> Run the command git clone https://github.com/kartikeytewari/blog_restful_api </li>
-    <li> Install NodeJS and MongoDB if you already do not have it. </li>
+    <li> Install NodeJS and MongoDB if you do not have it. </li>
-    <li> In the installed folder run the command ./mongod, to start the server </li>
+    <li> In the installed folder run the command sudo service mongodb start, as a user with root privileges to start the server </li>
-    <li> The run node server.js to start the application </li>
+    <li> Then run node server.js to start the application </li>
     <li> Then visit localhost:Port_id to view the app </li>
 </ol>